 Otoscopic Examination/Cerumen Removal

 Following your initial interview, Dr. Steinberg will take a look into your ears using a tool called an otoscope.
-This medical treatment is used to view your ear canal and ear drum and help the audiologist determine whether there is cerumen (ear wax) obstructing the ear canal.
-Furthermore, Dr. Steinberg will take a look at your ear drum to make sure it looks healthy and normal.
+This medical instrument is used to view your ear canal and ear drum and help the audiologist determine whether there is cerumen (ear wax) obstructing the ear canal.
+Furthermore, Dr. Steinberg will exam your ear drum to make sure it looks healthy and normal.

 Pure Tone Testing

 Pure tone testing involves you listening to tones of different pitches and responding when you hear the tone.
 Testing occurs in a booth which is designed to reduce any ambient noise in the environment that may interfere with testing.
 The tones are presented either through earphones or ear inserts.
 The clinician finds the softest tones you can hear.
 The softest tone one can hear is called a threshold.
 Different frequencies or pitches are tested to find your hearing thresholds across the frequency spectrum.
 These thresholds are then plotted on a graph called an audiogram.
 The lower one’s hearing threshold, the better.
 Normal hearing thresholds range between -10 and 25 decibels.
 If one’s thresholds are higher than 25 dB, this individual has reduced hearing sensitivity or hearing loss.
 The severity of hearing loss is determined based on the level of the individual’s hearing thresholds.

 Bone Conduction Testing

 This is a pure tone test identical to the one mentioned above, except the tones are presented through a transducer similar to a headband with a little black box placed on one side of the head.
 This test determines the presence of a mixed or conductive hearing loss.
 A mixed or conductive hearing loss may indicate a middle ear condition such as otosclerosis or otitis media.